 Background work for this DPD has been on-going building on existing work on the Strategic Housing Market Assessment, the Strategic Housing Land Availability Assessment, the Employment Land and Retail study and the Employment Land Position Statement.
-As discussed, much of this work was updated as part of the Core Strategy evidence base review for the Examination process.
-It is anticipated that work on this document will accelerate if the Core Strategy is found to be sound.
+As discussed, much of this work is currently being updated as part of the Core Strategy evidence base review for the Examination process.